-- The primary benefit of Inspire therapy is that it can be implanted by Dr. D’agostino in a simple outpatient procedure with no permanent modification to any part of your body.
-And studies show that patients are seeing outstanding results.
+The primary benefit of Inspire therapy is that it can be implanted by Dr. D’Agostino in a simple outpatient procedure with no permanent modification to any part of your body.
+Studies show that patients are seeing outstanding results.

 Provent® is an EPAP (Expiratory Positive Airway Pressure) device that fits onto the end of your nose.
-The pressure caused by your own breath keeps your airway open for mild to moderate sleep apnea patients
+The pressure caused by your own breath keeps your airway open.

 This option is intended for patients with mild to moderate sleep apnea.